 Is the Cappadocia balloon ride safe?

 Some math time now – over 10 years of operating with 260 average flying days per year, equals 2600 hot air balloon mornings.
 Let’s say a hundred balloon take off per day, and we have 260,000 flights with only three fatal crashes.
 That’s an insanely small percentage!
 And to calm your fears even more, since the last accident in 2014, strict regulations were implemented, lowering the already small percentage to 0.

 So yes, riding a hot-air balloon is one of the safest activities out there but this doesn’t mean you have to be foolish and skip your preparation.

 Where to stay in Cappadocia?

 In most places in the world, your hotel is just the bed you sleep in the night.
 In Goreme however, your hotel is as unique as it becomes an experience rivaling the Cappadocia balloon ride itself.
 How to pick the best hotel?

 Spacious rooms, airport transfers, panorama views, rooms designed in Turkish style, and even a courtyard with a jacuzzi, there is nothing this hotel lacks.

 No jacuzzi here but excellent breakfast area were you can marvel at the balloons and authentic Cappadocian cave rooms.

 I bet you’ve never stayed in a cave hostel!
-With its excellent location and authentic vibe, the Stay In Peace Cave Hostel is the best budget option in the area.
+With its excellent location and authentic vibe, the Dorm Cave is the best budget option in the area.

 A regular hotel

 If you have claustrophobia or the idea of sleeping in a cave is not attractive to you, The Peace Stone House offers spacious rooms with big windows and even balconies for an extremely reasonable price.
 The hotel is situated outside the village center (Goreme is very small so outside the center means 5 minutes of walking) which makes it a quiet and calm place just like the name suggests.

 If you are in Cappadocia chasing the perfect photo, The Sultan Cave Suites is your hotel.
 Made famous by @doyoutravel and @gypsealust; its breakfast area gives you a perfect photo composition.
 As a bonus, there are cute dogs to play with.

 Cappadocia Green Tour